 - Sample IRA QCD Request from Plan Owner to IRA Administrator (PDF)

 - Sample Letter from Donor Informing Harvard of IRA QCD Transfer (PDF)

 The first letter contains specific transfer instructions from the donor to the IRA custody agent.

 The second letter is from the donor to Harvard to inform Harvard as to how the gift should be used.
 This letter is particularly important for donors interested in splitting their gift between multiple Schools or Harvard affiliates.
 It also ensures Harvard's ability to provide appropriate class credit to alumni donors.

-If you have any questions regarding the IRA QCD giving opportunity or how to make a planned gift to Harvard, please contact University Planned Giving at firstname.lastname@example.org or 800-446-1277.
+If you have any questions regarding the IRA QCD giving opportunity or how to make a planned gift to Harvard, please email University Planned Giving or call either 800-446-1277 or 617-495-4647.